-Prize Winning Author-

-A Pulitzer Prize is just one of the awards Terry Brennan received during a 22-year career in journalism.
+A Pulitzer Prize is just one of the awards Terry Brennan accumulated during a 22-year career in journalism.

 He was an Editor and Publisher for newspapers in Pennsylvania, Illinois, and New York and moved to the corporate staff of Ingersoll Publications (400 newspapers in the U.S., Ireland and England) as Executive Editor of all U.S. newspaper titles.